NeuroHex: A Brain-Inspired Hex Coordinate System to Enable Highly Computationally-Efficient World Models for Continuous Online-Adaptive Learning: Summary

 \section{Summary}

-We present a novel hexagonal coordinate system that offers a highly efficient substrate for building dynamic world models to enable adaptive spatial reasoning and continuous learning.
+We present a novel hexagonal coordinate system that offers a highly efficient substrate for building dynamic world models to enable adaptive spatial reasoning and continuous online-adaptive learning (COAL).
 Inspired by grid cells in the human brain, \textit{NeuroHex} employs a hexagonal isometric coordinate formulation that provides rotational symmetry and constant-cost translation, rotation, and distance computation.
 The NeuroHex framework incorporates ring indexing, quantized angular encoding, and a hierarchical library of foundational, simple, and complex geometric shape primitives.
-We also develop \textit{OSM2Hex}, a tool for converting OpenStreetMap (OSM) data sets into NeuroHex world models.
+We also developed \textit{OSM2Hex}, a tool for converting OpenStreetMap (OSM) data sets into NeuroHex world models.
 We show example results using the city of Pittsburgh.
 The results demonstrate that NeuroHex offers a highly computationally efficient platform for online world-model construction and adaptive spatial reasoning.
-NeuroHex platforms can enable edge-native, energy-efficient AI capabilities for adaptive online perception, cognition, and navigation.
+NeuroHex platforms can enable edge-native, energy-efficient AI capabilities for autonomous and online-adaptive perception, cognition, and navigation applications.